Louise Bours: Political career

 Bours previously served as a Conservative councillor on Congleton borough and town councils and was elected mayor in 2006.
 In January 2015, Bours was disqualified as a member of Congleton town council after more than six months of non-attendance.
-Despite receiving an £80,000 salary from the European Union following the Brexit referendum, Bours' voting record in the EU parliament dropped by 22.6% to just 43.09% overall.
-Only fellow UKIP MEP Paul Nuttall and three other MEPs have a lower turnout in the entire European Parliament.
+Despite receiving a salary of £80,000 from the European Parliament following the Brexit referendum, Bours' voting record in the EU parliament dropped by 22.6% to just 43.09% overall.
+Only fellow UKIP MEP Paul Nuttall and three other MEPs had a lower turnout in the entire European Parliament.

 In 2012, she stood as UKIP's candidate in the Police and Crime Commissioner elections for Cheshire Constabulary, coming fifth with 7.86% of the vote.

 As an MEP she served as UKIP health spokesperson, and came into opposition with former leader Nigel Farage on health issues; in particular Bours supports the principle of a free NHS, the English smoking ban and plain tobacco packaging, in opposition to Farage.
 However, Bours has opposed EU tax increases on electronic cigarettes, describing the proposals as "an act of sheer folly".
 Bours also opposes the Transatlantic Trade and Investment Partnership due to the impacts it would have on the NHS, saying in 2014 that: "TTIP is there for the benefit of one thing only — big business.
 I've got a message for Len McCluskey and Unite.
 UKIP will fight alongside you to ensure the NHS is excluded from this agreement."

 Bours appeared on Question Time discussing her role as health spokesperson.

 In November 2018, Bours resigned from UKIP.
 She sat as an independent MEP in the Europe of Freedom and Direct Democracy group, until the 2019 EU election.